patrickmineault/codebook/social.md

 ## Pair program

 *Pair programming* is a very effective method of sharing knowledge through active practice.
 It's commonly used in industry.
 Two programmers collaborate actively on a programming task.
 In the traditional driver-and-navigator style, two programmers are physically co-located.
-One of them - the *driver* or co-pilot - physically types the code into the terminal or code editor.
+One of them - the *driver* or pilot - physically types the code into the terminal or code editor.
 They think about micro-issues in the code (tactics): what goes into the body of a `for` loop, the syntax of the code, etc.

 The *navigator* or co-pilot assist the driver in telling them what to write.
 They typically focus on macro issues: what a function should accomplish, how the code is structured, etc. They can also perform other tasks on a second laptop, for example looking up documentation.